 - Masterpass – owned by Mastercard, but works with all major credit cards

 While it may vary based on the digital wallet, the service works in two distinct ways.
-The service may allow users to “store” money on their device, which they can then use to complete purchases.
+The service may allow users to “store” money on their devices, which they can then use to complete purchases.
 Alternatively, the service stores a user’s bank or credit card information in the app and takes money directly from a financial account when completing a purchase.

 How many of you have your credit card number, expiration date, and CVV number memorized?
 I’m guessing not many.
 But how many of you have your email and password memorized?
 Probably all of you.